KayleePop/idb-kv/README.md

 store.get('nonexistent').then(value => console.log(value)) // logs "undefined"
 ```

-Returns a promise that resolves with the value corresponding to `key`, or rejects due to errors thrown by indexedDB.
+Returns a promise that resolves with the value corresponding to `key`, or rejects due to errors thrown by IndexedDB.

 If the key doesn't exist in the database, then get() resolves with `undefined`.